7 Effective Home Remedies to Help a Constipated Dog: Our Vets Explain

 How often a dog should poop is going to vary with every dog.
 Generally speaking, a dog will poop at least once a day but can be upwards of four or five if they are fed frequent meals.
 Knowing what is normal for your dog is the first step is being able to recognize when there is a problem.
 If your dog is normally a three times a day goer, only going once may be considered constipation.

-Since dogs poop at least once per day, some go even more, not pooping for 48 to 72 hours (2-3 days) is a cause for concern.
+Since most dogs poop at least once per day, some go even more, not pooping for 48 to 72 hours (2-3 days) is a cause for concern.

 This is especially true if they have a normal appetite and are drinking water.
 If they haven’t passed any feces in 48 hours, they are considered constipated.
 Learn more with our article How Long Can a Dog Go Without Pooping.
-Let’s now review easy and effective home remedies that can help your dog.

 When to Take a Constipated Dog to the Veterinarian